-- letters from organisations must show the organisation logo and registered address, and be dated and signed by the author, who must be a senior member of the organisation that has authority to write on behalf of the organisation: - for arts and culture and film and television an example would be a current member of the senior management team or board, such as the Chief Executive, Artistic Director, Principal or Chair; - for fashion design an example would be somebody such as the current Chief Executive, Chief Operating Officer, Creative Director, Buying Director, Fashion Director/Editor or, for Global Promise applicants only, the Head of a fashion related university course; - for architecture an example would be somebody such as the current President, Chair, Chief Executive, Chief Operating Officer, Managing Director, Senior Partner or Editor. - all letters must include the authors CV or biography to demonstrate their experience and expertise - all letters must include full contact details for the author, including personal email address and direct telephone number - all organisation letters must provide details of when the organisation was established, its management structure/how it is constituted, and where possible for UK organisations a Companies House registration number. - all organisation letters must include a link to an accessible website for the organisation - all letters for arts and culture applicants must provide details of a past or current working relationship in your specialist area of practice, between you and the organisation/s or eminent individual - all letters for Film/TV, fashion or architecture applicants must provide specific details about how the person writing the letter knows you
+- letters from organisations must show the organisation logo and registered address, and be dated and signed by the author, who must be a current senior member of the organisation that has authority to write on behalf of the organisation: - for arts and culture and film and television an example would be a current member of the senior management team or board, such as the Chief Executive, Artistic Director, Principal or Chair; - for fashion design an example would be somebody such as the current Chief Executive, Chief Operating Officer, Creative Director, Buying Director, Fashion Director/Editor or, for Global Promise applicants only, the Head of a fashion related university course;

-- all letters must tell us about your past achievements in your specialist area of practice and how, in the opinion of the author, you are either: - a leader in your specialist area of practice (Exceptional Talent) or that you have the potential to be a leader in your specialist area of practice (Exceptional Promise) - all letters must provide specific details about how you would benefit from living in the UK and the contribution you could make to cultural life here - i.e. what networks would you have access to in the UK that you would not have access to in your current country of residence, what specific skills would you share with UK artists and practitioners, groups, networks etc, how would the sector you work in benefit and would UK audiences benefit? - where possible all letters should provide details of any of your future professional artistic engagements or projects in the UK that the authors are aware of.
+- for architecture an example would be somebody such as the current President, Chair, Chief Executive, Chief Operating Officer, Managing Director, Senior Partner or Editor. - all letters must include the authors CV or a detailed biography that demonstrates their experience and expertise LinkedIn profiles are not acceptable, as it requires an account to view details on this website - all letters must include full contact details for the author, including personal email address and direct telephone number - all organisation letters must provide details of when the organisation was established, and where possible for UK organisations a Companies House registration number - all organisation letters must include a link to a detailed and accessible official organisation website - all letters from organisations for arts and culture applicants must provide specific details of a past or current artistic working relationship between you and the organisation/s that the letters are from - the eminent individual letter for arts and culture applicants must provide specific details of a past or current artistic working relationship between you and this individual - all letters for Film/TV, fashion or architecture applicants must provide specific details about how the person writing the letter knows you - all letters must tell us in detail about your past achievements in your specialist area of practice and how, in the opinion of the author, you are either: - a leader in your specialist area of practice (Exceptional Talent), or that you have the potential to be a leader in your specialist area of practice (Exceptional Promise) - all letters must provide specific details about how you would benefit from living and working in the UK as an artist cultural practitioner and the contribution you could make to cultural life here as an artist or artistic practitioner i.e. what networks would you have access to in the UK that you would not have access to in your current country of residence, what specific skills would you share with UK artists and practitioners, groups, networks etc, what types of professional activities would you deliver, how would the sector you work in benefit and grow and how would UK audiences benefit?

+where possible all letters should provide details of any of your future professional artistic engagements or projects in the UK that the authors are aware of.

 Letters of support must be written specifically for the purpose of supporting the Global Talent visa application and must cover all the above points.
-General reference letters or testimonials are not acceptable.
+General reference letters or testimonials, or letters written for any other reason that do not reference the visa application are not acceptable.